PERMITS AND APPLICATIONS

 When you submit a completed Entrance Application Form and payment to the Public Works Department, ensure that you have clearly marked the proposed entrance.
 If it is an existing entrance include your emergency number on the application.
 New or relocated entrances may require a new Emergency Number, complete the appropriate section on the Entrance Application form.

-A permit will be sent to you indicating all specifications including culvert size, etc. Allow approximately 5 to 10 working days for approval.
+A permit will be sent to you indicating all specifications for your construction including the County's Entrance Policy, detailed entrance diagrams, culvert size required, etc.

 Note: properties within a Conservation Authority (i.e. Niagara Escarpment, Grand River Conservation Authority, etc.) must obtain the appropriate approvals before an entrance permit can be issued.
 Attach a copy of the documentation to the entrance application if applicable.